What are we doing to keep students safe?

 We would urge you to be extremely vigilant about what internet sites your child is using and ensure your parental controls are set to the appropriate setting.
 In particular, check the smart phone apps she is using as these are more difficult to put controls on.
-However, there is a wide variety of software and advice available to parents at www.internetmatters.org or www.parentinfo.org.
+However, there is a wide variety of software and advice available to parents at Internet Matters or Parent Info.
 You can restrict the Wi-Fi on certain devices in the home and Wi-Fi at certain times.
-Go to www.bt.com/staysafe, www.sky.com/security, search ‘Virgin Media Parental Controls’, www.talktalk.co.uk/security.
+Go to www.bt.com/staysafe, www.sky.com/security, search ‘Virgin Media Parental Controls’ www.virginmedia.com, www.talktalk.co.uk/security.
 Young people will inevitably find ways to get around parental controls so even when you have these set up please continue to be vigilant.
 In general, we would advise that you limit the time your child has on technology and, in particular social media.
-You will find that her happiness and interaction with family life is much improved as a result.
-Encourage use of the internet in communal family areas and be concerned if your child is spending a lot of time on her own in her room on social media.
+You will find that their happiness and interaction with family life is much improved as a result.
+Encourage use of the internet in communal family areas and be concerned if your child is spending a lot of time on their own in their room on social media.
 Supervise internet use for homework as this can be a key time for distraction onto other sites.

 It's important to start talking to your child about keeping safe online at an early age.
 It's easier to have conversations about online safety little and often, rather than trying to cover everything at once.
 As they get older, and technology changes, make sure you keep talking about what they're doing online and how to stay safe.
 Treat your child’s online activity just like any other activity.
 Ask your child to show you their favourite things to do online, show an interest in what they do - just as you would offline.
 Children don't think of people they've met online through social networking and online games as strangers, they're just online friends.
 Ask them about any online friends, who are they?
 Check they know how to use privacy settings and reporting tools on any online accounts like Facebook or games, and remind them to keep their personal information private.
 Talk to your child about what to do if they see content or are contacted by someone that worries or upsets them.
 Encourage them to use the checklists attached below to ensure they are safe.